-- 5.B.1 For the entire facility, the permittee shall determine for each coating, adhesive, solvent, or other VOC containing material used: - (a) Quantity used (gal or lb) - (b) Percentage of VOC's by weight - (c) Density (lb/gal), unless material usages are measured in pounds - (d) The permittee may utilize data supplied by the manufacturer, or analysis of VOC by EPA Test Method 24, 40 CFR 60, Appendix A - (e) The permittee shall calculate the VOC emissions from the use of these materials each month using a twelve-month rolling total.
+- 5.B.1 For Emissions Point AA-000 (the entire facility), the permittee shall determine for each Volatile Organic Compound (VOC) and Hazardous Air Pollutant (HAP) containing material used the following and maintain sufficient monthly records to document: - (a) Quantity used (gal or lb) - (b) The percentage of VOC's and HAP's by weight - (c) The density (lbs/gal), unless material usages are measured in lbs - (d) The permittee may utilize data supplied by the manufacturer, or analysis of VOC and HAP content by EPA Test Method 24 and/or 311, 40 CFR 60, Appendix A. - (e) The permittee shall calculate the VOC and HAP emissions from the use of these materials each month and compare the HAP and VOC emissions to those allowed under conditions 3.A.3 and 3.A.
+4 respectively of the permit herein.